cilium/cilium/Documentation/gettingstarted/encryption-ipsec.rst

        $ cilium encrypt status
        Encryption: IPsec
        Decryption interface(s): eth0, eth1, eth2
-       Keys in use: 1
+       Keys in use: 4
        Max Seq.
 Number: 0x1e3/0xffffffff
        Errors: 0

    If the error counter is non-zero, additional information will be displayed with the specific errors the kernel encountered.
 If the sequence number reaches its maximum value, it will also result in errors.

-The number of keys in use should be 2 during a key rotation and always 1 otherwise.
+   The number of keys in use should be 2 per remote node per enabled IP family.
+   During a key rotation, it can double to 4 per remote node per IP family.
+For example, in a 3-nodes cluster, if both IPv4 and IPv6 are enabled and no key rotation is ongoing, there should be 8 keys in use on each node.

    The list of decryption interfaces should have all native devices that may receive pod traffic (for example, ENI interfaces).

  * All XFRM errors correspond to a packet drop in the kernel.
 Except for